 Antihistamines—both H1 blockers (eg, diphenhydramine 50 to 100 mg IV) and H2 blockers (eg, cimetidine 300 mg IV)—should be given q 6 h until symptoms resolve.
 Inhaled β-agonists are useful for managing bronchoconstriction that persists after treatment with epinephrine; albuterol 5 to 10 mg by continuous nebulization can be given.

-Corticosteroids have no proven role but may help prevent a late-phase reaction in 4 to 8 h; methylprednisolone 125 mg IV initially is adequate.
+Corticosteroids have no proven role but may help prevent a late-phase reaction; methylprednisolone 125 mg IV initially is adequate.

 Primary prevention is avoidance of known triggers.
 Desensitization is used for allergen triggers that cannot reliably be avoided (eg, insect stings).
 Patients with past reactions to radiopaque dye should not be reexposed.
 When exposure is absolutely necessary, patients are given 3 doses of prednisone 50 mg po q 6 h, starting 18 h before the procedure, and diphenhydramine 50 mg po 1 h before the procedure; however, evidence to support the efficacy of this approach is limited (see also Allergic-type contrast reactions).